Member Login | Sign Up

 When you face the net, your ad court is the left side of the court.
 Similarly, when your opponent faces the net, their ad court is to their left.
 That means if you serve or hit the ball to your opponent’s ad court, you’re hitting across the net to the right side of the court.

-A player serving from the ad court would position themselves to the left of the center mark, and their opponent would stand diagonally across the court in their ad court.
+A player serving from the ad court would position themselves to the left of the center mark, and their opponent would stand diagonally across from them.

 What is the left side of the tennis court called?